 Switzerland and Ukraine also declared their willingness to participate in this stress test.
 It consisted of a review of plant design and an assessment of robustness to extreme initiating events such as earthquake and flood.
 The review included an evaluation of national reports, thematic hearings and missions to participating countries.

 With the stress test, an EU-wide peer review of all the European nuclear power plants, based on common criteria, was achieved, providing insights into their main safety features and plant-specific emergency measures on an unprecedented scale.

-The results of the peer reviews were adopted by ENSREG in April 2012 (www.ensreg.eu/EU-Stress-Tests/EU-level-Reports).
+The results of the peer reviews were adopted by ENSREG in April 2012.
 The final report was published together with the national reports of the 17 participating countries.
-A joint statement by ENSREG and the European Commission on the results of the stress test, the peer reviews and further steps is available at www.ensreg.eu/node/389.
+A joint statement by ENSREG and the European Commission on the results of the stress test, the peer reviews and further steps is available at the ENSREG-Website.

-All EU member states’ reports are available at www.ensreg.eu.
+All EU member states' reports are available also there.
 The German nuclear power plant operators have published their reports on the EU stress test on their websites; relevant links are included in the annex to the German report on the EU stress test.

 Based on the results of the EU stress test, national action plans (NAcP) were drafted, setting out plant-specific measures.
 The plans and their implementation status were discussed by participating countries at ENSREG workshops in Brussels in 2013 and 2015.